 It’s time to introduce everyone to the treasure that’s Madesimo – so without further ado, here are four reasons why Madesimo should be your next ski holiday destination…

 1. It’s an Easy Journey

-Madesimo is two and a half hours north of Milan, so there are plenty of flights into Linate or Malpensa to choose from, including regional flights.
-The drive up is beautiful, passing George Clooney’s pad on Lake Como on the way.
+Madesimo is located only two and a half hours north of Milan, so there are plenty of flights into Milano Linate Airport or Milano Malpensa Airport to choose from, including regional flights.

 Tip: A great lunch spot en route is the Seven Park Hotel at Colico on Lake Como